no fees until you get paid

-If you are in violation of company policies when injured—intoxicated or under the influence or working off the clock, for example—if you were committing a crime when injured, or if you failed to disclose a pre-existing condition that exacerbated or caused your illness or injury, your claim for workers comp benefits in Indianapolis could be reasonably denied.
+If you are in violation of company policies when injured—intoxicated, under the influence, or working off the clock, for example—if you were committing a crime when injured, or if you failed to disclose a pre-existing condition that exacerbated or caused your illness or injury, your claim for workers comp benefits in Indianapolis could be reasonably denied.

-If you have a loved one who was employed with the company and passed away as a result of a work-related injury caused by an accident, his or her workers comp benefits could be paid to you if you were considered one of his or her dependents.
+If you have a loved one who was employed with the company and passed away as a result of a work-related injury, his or her workers comp benefits could be paid to you if you were considered one of their dependents.